Yelp/kafka-utils/docs/source/kafka_cluster_manager.rst

       .. note:: The rebalancing of this layer doesn't move any partitions across brokers.

       It re-elects a new leader for the partitions to ensure that every broker is chosen as a leader uniformly.
-Also, we consider each partition equally, independently from the partition size/rate.
+The tool does not take into account partition size.

       .. code-block:: bash